SerBuryat/knowledge-base/async.md

 ## async vs sync

-- sync and async pseudocode examples
+- sync and async pseudo-code examples
 - sync - executing code **one line by one**
 - async - executing code in **unspecified moment of time** (JS `addEventListener()` with *callback* example)